The Battle of Grunwald: The Crusade That Broke the Teutonic Knights

 The Strategic March to Grunwald

-The march to Grunwald began with a well-coordinated assembly of the Polish-Lithuanian forces, setting the stage for what would be one of the most significant battles in medieval European history.
-The initial gathering of troops occurred at Czerwińsk, approximately 80 kilometers from the Prussian border.
-This location served as the strategic point for crossing the Vistula River via a pontoon bridge, a maneuver completed between June 24 and 30.
-The Polish contingents from Greater Poland converged in Poznań, while those from Lesser Poland assembled in Wolbórz.
-On June 24, King Władysław II Jagiełło, accompanied by Czech mercenaries, arrived in Wolbórz, and three days later, they reached the designated meeting point, synchronizing their arrival with the Lithuanian forces, which had departed Vilnius on June 3.
+The Polish-Lithuanian army marched on Grunwald in an organized and well-planned fashion.
+The first stage of the advance consisted of concentrating the forces at Czerwińsk, 80 kilometers from the Prussian border, where the Vistula was crossed via a pontoon bridge between June 24 and 30.
+The Polish forces from Greater Poland were concentrated in Poznań, and those from Lesser Poland in Wolbórz.
+On June 24, King Władysław II Jagiełło, with his Czech mercenaries, reached Wolbórz.
+Three days later, they arrived at the meeting point with the Lithuanians, who had left Vilnius on June 3.

 King Władysław II Jagiełło of Poland who was present at the Battle of Grunwald / Public domain, via Wikimedia Commons

-As the Allied forces prepared for their northward march towards Marienburg (Malbork), the capital of Prussia, they maintained secrecy, which was crucial for achieving strategic surprise.
-However, their movement was eventually disclosed by Hungarian envoys engaged in peace negotiations.
+As the Polish-Lithuanian army prepared to march north to Marienburg (Malbork), the Prussian capital, they preserved secrecy about the movement, which was essential for achieving surprise.
+However, their concentration was betrayed by Hungarian envoys who came to negotiate a peace treaty.

 The Opening Moves of the Battle of Grunwald